Division properties in exterior algebras of free modules and logarithmic residua: Introduction

 Our first main result, statement (i) in Theorem \ref{thm1-existence} in the next section, will give a criterium for $\eta$ to be representable in the form (R).
 To have such a representation we will assume that $p-r+2<d$, where $d$ is the depth of the ideal $I(\O)$ generated by the coefficients of the k-form

 Without this assumption an analogous representation holds for $\eta$ replaced by $a^n\eta$ with $a$ an arbitrary element of the ideal $I(\O)$ and $n$ sufficiently large (statement (ii) of Theorem \ref{thm1-existence}).
 The proof of Theorem \ref{thm1-existence} is postponed to Section 6.
-A uniquenss property of the representation is stated in Theorem \ref{thm1-uniqueness}.
-Finally, an equivalent statement of Theorem \ref{thm1-existence}, formulated as a property of a (singularly embedded) free submodule of $M$, is given in \ref{thm2}.
-In the Appendix we recall properties of the depth of an ideal used in stating some of the results.
+A uniqueness property of the representation is stated in Theorem \ref{thm1-uniqueness}.
+Finally, an equivalent statement of Theorem \ref{thm1-existence}, formulated as a property of a (singularly embedded) free submodule of $M$, is given in Theorem \ref{thm2}.
+In the Appendix we recall properties of the depth used in stating some of the results.

-In the next two sections we state direct consequences of results presented in Section 2 in the case where we are given a finitely generated ideal $\II\subset R$, in addition to the earlier data.
-We state theorems on algebraic residua (Section 3) and on an algebraic version of logarithmic residua (Section 4).
-In Section 5 we translate the theorem on algebraic logarithmic residua to a theorem on multidimensional residua in complex analysis.
-In this case the depth condition is replaced by a condition on the codimension of the singularity defined by the form $\O$.
+In Section 3 we state direct consequences of results from Section 2 in the case where, in addition to the earlier data, we are given a finitely generated ideal $\II\subset R$.
+In this case we define residua as results of the division discussed in Secton 2 factorized via the submodule $\II M$ and state a general theorem on their existence and uniqueness.

+More specific residua, called logarithmic, are defined in Section 4 where $M$ is the module of derivations of $R$ and the elements $\o_i\in M$ are replaced with the algebraic differentials $df_i\in M^*$ of generators $f_1,\dots,f_k$ of $\II$.
+Finally, in Section 5 we translate the theorem on algebraic logarithmic residua to a theorem on multidimensional residua in complex analysis.

 We do not assume that the ring $R$ and the module $M$ are Noetherian which makes the proofs more delicate.
-The reader may notice that some of the results can be stated in a more abstract way using the language of homological algebra.